 If you're truly worried about your credit, or have a lot of assets to protect, consider placing a freeze on your credit file.
 Freezing your credit will make it even more difficult for identity thieves to open up new accounts or access credit in your name.
 You will still be able to open legitimate lines of credit even when your credit file is frozen.

 To freeze your credit, you'll need to contact each of the three major credit bureaus individually.
 Report that your identity has been stolen and that you'd like to freeze your credit.
-You'll likely need to pay a fee to each bureau, which is determined by state law but typically costs between $3 and $11.
+Until 2018, you often had to pay a fee to each bureau for this, but now it's free.

-While fraud alerts need to be renewed every 90 days, credit freezes make your credit report inaccessible to creditors (and criminals) for much longer— usually until you decide to lift the freeze on your file.
+While fraud alerts need to be renewed every year, credit freezes make your credit report inaccessible to creditors (and criminals) for much longer — usually until you decide to lift the freeze on your file.

 Request your credit reports

 Now is the time to assess the damage done to your credit by identity thieves.
 To begin the process, request a free credit report from each of the three major credit bureaus.
 Placing a fraud alert on your file entitles you to a free report, but in fact every U.S. resident is allowed one free annual report from each credit agency, which you can get at AnnualCreditReport.com.